 To reduce the risk of the appliance tipping, it must be secured by a properly installed anti-tip bracket(s).
-To make sure the bracket has been installed properly, look behind the range with a flashlight to verify proper installation engaged in the rear top left corner of the range.
+To make sure the bracket has been installed properly, look behind the range with a flashlight to verify proper installation.

-- · This range can tip.
+- This range can tip.

-- · Injuries to persons can result.
+- Injuries to persons can result.

-- · Install anti-tip device packed with range.
+- Install anti-tip device packed with range.

-- · See installation instructions.
+- See installation instructions.